JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Templates**
 1.
-2. Loading a template - make sure to respect security / rights
+2. Loading a template - make sure to respect security / rights + all is read-only
 3. Add Datasources to Dashboard, but flag them as invisible.
 Thus, Dashboard can use them in Template only, and user cannot use them.
 If the user needs that Datasource, he can add it, in which case it will be duplicated, one invisible.